 If you’re looking for onsen hotels in Tokyo, the Dormy Inn hotel chain has several locations scattered around the city.
 The best one for onsen is Dormy Inn Akihabara, because of its location and the variety of onsen offerings.
 Dormy Inn Akihabara is near the lively Akihabara gaming and electronics neighborhood.

-Keeping in line with omotenashi, or Japanese hospitality, the Dormy Inn Akihabara serves free bowls of Yonaki-Soba ramen, every evening.
-This soba is a favorite among guests, as is their morning Japanese breakfast sets that are perfect for getting the day started.
+Keeping in line with omotenashi, or Japanese hospitality, the Dormy Inn Akihabara serves free bowls of ramen every evening and Japanese breakfast sets in the morning.

 Located 5-minutes from Ikebukuro station and the JR Yamanote Line, the Super Hotel Lohas Ikebukuro has everything you need in a hotel – plus a big onsen!
-Ikebukuro is a hip and young neighborhood where you can hang out like the young Tokyo-ites do at game centers, karaoke bars, and animal cafes.
-Nearby is Sunshine 60 Mall, home to one of the best viewpoints in Tokyo, is a massive mall with an aquarium and events stage.
+Ikebukuro is a hip neighborhood where you can hang out like the young Tokyo-ites do at game centers, karaoke bars, and cat cafes.
+Nearby is Sunshine 60 Mall, home to one of the best viewpoints in Tokyo, and a massive mall with an aquarium and events stage.

 If you’re searching for rest and relaxation, the Mitsui Garden Hotel Nihonbashi has you covered.
-Their large onsen area has reclined seating, so you can soak your whole body in the hot water.
+This top Tokyo hotel on the Yamanote line has a large onsen area with reclined seating, so you can soak your whole body in the hot water.
 The relaxing atmosphere continues from the onsen to your sleek room, to the stylish dining and common areas.

 The closest JR Yamanote Station to the hotel is Kanda Station, but you’re walking distance from Tokyo Station as well.
 In this business district you’ll get a great feel for corporate Tokyo and the restaurants and pubs that cater to Japanese workers.